 Determine which of their respective sole proprietorship accounts will transfer into the partnership.

-Determine the various accounts’ respective values (balances)
+Determine the various accounts’ respective values (balances).

 Calculate each partner’s capital in the new partnership.

 Not all accounts are transferred into the new partnership.
-However, those accounts that do transfer do so at their respective fair market value.
+However, those accounts that do transfer do so at their respective fair market values.
 In some cases, the fair market value is determined by the partners.

 To determine which accounts transfer over, you must learn the rules for transferring accounts from a sole proprietorship into a partnership.
 These are:

-Some accounts transfer over into the partnership at their sole proprietor value
+Some accounts transfer over into the partnership at their sole proprietor values.

-In the example above, these would be the Cash, A/R (gross), and the liability accounts (unless the problem states otherwise).
+In the example above, these would be the cash, the A/R (gross), and the liability accounts (unless the problem states otherwise).

 Some accounts may change in value, as long as the partners agree on the new values.

-In the example above, these would be the tangible assets (Inventory and Equipment), and the Allowance for Doubtful Accounts (AFDA).
+In the example above, these would be the tangible assets (inventory and equipment), and the allowance for doubtful accounts (AFDA).
 A change to the AFDA affects the net receivable (see below).

-Some accounts are completely disregarded
+Some accounts are completely disregarded.

 In the example above, this would be the accumulated depreciation account.
 The partnership begins with zero accumulated depreciation and begins to depreciate the applicable long-term tangible asset accounts all over again.

-All accounts are journalized on their Normal Balance Sides (the side the account goes up on).
-Recall, asset accounts go up on their debit (left) sides, liability and Capital accounts go up on their credit (right) sides.
-Contra asset accounts go up on their credit side.
+All accounts are journalized on their normal balance sides (the side the account goes up on).
+Recall that asset accounts go up on their debit (left) sides, liability and capital accounts go up on their credit (right) sides.
+Contra asset accounts go up on their credit sides.

-An account which sometimes gives students trouble is accounts receivable; especially when the term net receivables is used.
-As such, let’s discuss the difference between account receivables and net receivables.
+An account that sometimes gives students trouble is accounts receivable, especially when the term net receivables is used.
+For clarity, let’s discuss the difference between account receivables and net receivables.

-The Accounts Receivable account for the Dewey and Howe balance sheets above refers to the gross receivables, that is, the total amount owed by customers.
-To find the Net Receivables (i.e., what is expected to be collected), you must subtract the amount shown in the Allowance for Doubtful Accounts (AFDA) from the gross receivables.
+The accounts receivable for the Dewey and Howe balance sheets above refers to the gross receivables: that is, the total amount owed by customers.
+To find the net receivables (i.e., what is expected to be collected), you must subtract the amount shown in the allowance for doubtful accounts (AFDA) from the gross receivables.
 That is:

-Net Receivables = A/R - AFDA
+Net receivables = A/R - AFDA

 When developing the journal entry to form a partnership, you must always remember to transfer the gross receivables into the partnership at the exact value that appears on the sole proprietorship balance sheet.
 Any change (adjustment) to the gross receivables is done thru the AFDA account, which can be changed by the partners.

-As an example, let’s assume for a given sole proprietorship the gross receivables, A/R is $100,000 and the AFDA is $5,000.
-In this case, the sole proprietorship has net receivables (expects to collect) of:
+As an example, let’s assume a sole proprietorship has gross receivables (A/R) of $100,000 and an AFDA of $5,000.
+In this case, the sole proprietorship has net receivables (amount they expect to collect) of:

-Net Receivables = A/R – AFDA
+Net receivables = A/R – AFDA

-Net Receivables = $100,000 - $5,000
+Net receivables = $100,000 − $5,000

-Net Receivables = $95,000
+Net receivables = $95,000

 Thus, in this example, the partnership expects to collect $95,000 of the $100,000 in gross receivables.